Fairly Dividing Retirement Accounts In Divorce

 - Profit sharing benefits

-- Other ERISA defined benefit and contribution plans
+- Other Employee Retirement Income Security Act (ERISA)-defined benefit and contribution plans

 - Government and military retirement plans